Stagecraft: Victorian-era Europe

-More modern stagecraft was developed in England between 1576 and 1642.
-There were three different types of theaters in London – public, private and court.
-The size and shape varied but many were suggested to be round theaters.
+Stagecraft began to be developed in England between 1576 and 1642.
+Theatre-in-the-round stages became popular.
 Public playhouses such as the Globe Theatre used rigging housed in a room on the roof to lower and raise scenery or actors, and used the raised stage by developing the practice of using trap-doors in theatrical productions.
-Most of the theaters had circular-design, with an open area above the pit to allow sunlight to enter and light the stage.

-Proscenium stages, or picture-box stages, were constructed in France around the time of the English Restoration, and maintain the place of the most popular form of stage in use to-date, and originally combined elements of the skene in design, essentially building a skene on-stage.
-Lighting of the period would have consisted of candles, used as foot-lights, and hanging from chandeliers above the stage.
+Most of the theaters had a circular design, with an open area above the pit to allow sunlight to enter and illuminate the stage.
+Proscenium stages, or picture-box stages, were constructed in France around the time of the English Restoration.
+The stage combines elements of the skene in design, illuminated with candles used in footlights and in chandeliers.

 Stagecraft during the Victorian era in England developed rapidly with the emergence of the West End.
-Prompted by and influx of urbanites in the greater London area, Parliament was forced to do away with previous licensing laws and allowed all theaters to perform straight plays in 1843.
+Prompted by an influx of urbanites in the greater London area, Parliament was forced to do away with previous licensing laws and allowed all theaters to perform straight plays in 1843.
 Electric lighting and hydraulics were introduced to draw large audiences to see on-stage storms, explosions, and miraculous transformations.
 Technologies developed during the latter part of the 19th-century paved the way for the development of special effects to be used in film.